WOOF (AM)

-WOOF (560 AM / 100.1 FM, "The Ball") is a radio station licensed to serve Dothan, Alabama, United States.
+WOOF (560 kHz) is an AM radio station licensed to serve Dothan, Alabama, United States.
 The station is owned by WOOF, Inc.

 WOOF broadcasts a sports talk format.
-The station features locally produced live call in shows, highschool play by play, Troy University football and syndicated programming from Paul Finebaum and ESPN Radio.
+The station features locally produced live call in shows, highschool play by play, Troy University football and syndicated programming from Paul Finebaum and Fox Sports Radio.
 The station began airing Foxsports just before July 4, 2016.
 In late January 2010, WOOF, Inc. purchased the 100.1 translator (W261AT), which was previously relaying the WEEL (700 AM) signal.